 Katelyn sets off on a whirlwind trip around the outer rim with Cara Dune and The Mandalorian in Bryce Dallas Howard’s stellar fourth chapter

-We got to see so much more from our main characters this episode and meet some new ones.
+Well, The Mandalorian Chapter 4 was awesome.
+We got to see so much more from our main characters in this episode and meet some new ones.
 Finding himself on the run, our characters needed a quiet place to lay low.
 The planet Sorgan is that place.

 After running across Cara Dune, a defector from the Empire to the rebellion, Mando takes a commission from some farmers who need help protecting their resources from Klatoonian raiders.
 Mando accepts only because they offer shelter in a remote part of the planet.
 As this is a large job, he invites Cara along.